Overview and Welcome Message

 The mission of the Department of Physics and Engineering is to provide a quality high education and training in physics and engineering to students of diverse background.
 The students are prepared to achieve professional success and leadership status, opening opportunities to a highly demanding multidisciplinary market.

 The Department of Physics and Engineering is also home to the Optical Sciences Center for Applied Research (OSCAR ), a major research center specializing in optical sciences and their broad applications.
-The center houses the Center for Research and Education in the Optical Sciences and Applications (CREOSA), an NSF-CREST center, and the Center for Applied Optics for Space Sciences (CAOSS ), a NASA URC center.
+The center houses the Center for Research and Education in the Optical Sciences and Applications (CREOSA), an NSF-CREST center, and the Optics for Space Technology and Applied Research (O*STAR) Center funded by NASA MIRO program.
 Undergraduate and graduate (M.S. and Ph.D. ) students with keen interest in, among others, optics, lasers, imaging, photonics, and space sciences are invited to apply to our programs with possibility to receive financial support, one-on-one faculty mentoring, training in state-of-the-art technologies, and opportunities for professional development.

 We look forward to meeting you and having the opportunity to welcome you to our department and university community.